pdiagne/English-Premier-League-Shooting-Efficiency-Metrics-/README.md

 ### Analysis of Premier League Player Shooting Metrics

-Metric Descriptions
+This analysis evaluates 42 Premier League players with at least 350 shots.
+The Understat data is from the 2014 to 2023 seasons.
+The data reveals clear distinctions in finishing quality and shooting range among the league's most prolific attackers.

 Shot Efficiency Number (SEN)
 SEN measures how efficient a shot is compared to the player's own average performance.
 The formula combines shot quality (xG), shot outcome (via a result coefficient), and relative performance.
 Goals receive full credit (1.0), saved shots partial credit (0.6), blocked shots minimal credit (0.2), and missed shots zero (0.0).
 SEN > 1 means above average efficiency, SEN < 1 means below average.

 Conversion Pressure Gradient (CPG)
 CPG measures how shot efficiency changes with distance from goal.
 It shows whether a player maintains their finishing quality from farther away.
 Positive CPG means efficiency increases with distance (rare), negative CPG means efficiency decreases with distance (expected).
 Higher CPG indicates a player who is dangerous from more positions on the pitch.
 Combined Use: SEN tells you how well a player finishes, while CPG tells you where they are most dangerous.
 Together, they identify player archetypes—clinical poachers (high SEN, low CPG), long-range threats (moderate SEN, high CPG), or elite all-around finishers (high SEN, high CPG).

-Executive Summary
-This analysis evaluates 42 Premier League players with at least 350 shots.
-The Understat data is from the 2014 to 2023 seasons.
-The data reveals clear distinctions in finishing quality and shooting range among the league's most prolific attackers.

 1. Top Performers
 Best Finishers (Highest Avg SEN)